everit-org/coding-conventions/README.md

  - the parent of the tests project is the project's parent POM
  - the parent of the other artifacts is a parent POM that holds the configuration (.oss or .main)

+# Java version

+The lowest supported Java version is 1.6.
+Using higher versions of Java (1.7 and 1.8) is possible if:
+ - the code will be more readable,
+ - the code will be clearer,
+ - the performance will be higher,
+ - etc.

+Using higher version of Java without specific reason is not recommended.

 # Java package

  - The java package in a Maven artifact must match the artifactId.
 In case of API projects the "api" ending in the package is unnecessary and not recommended.